Understand Credit Reports

 How to dispute incorrect data on your report

 Since your credit score is a calculation based on the history in your credit reports, it's important to verify that everything included in the reports is correct.
-Credit reporting agencies don't share files, so you'll need to contact each reporting agency to make sure the information about you is correct.
+Credit reporting agencies don't share files with each other, so you'll need to contact each reporting agency to make sure the information about you is correct.

-If you find a mistake (e.g. not your account, wrong amounts, payment not shown, etc.) on your credit report, you can correct it or dispute it.
+If you find a mistake (e.g. an account that's not yours, wrong loan amounts, payments you made that are not shown, etc.) on your credit report, you can correct it or dispute it.
 Report errors quickly!

-You can dispute the information by filling out a form that comes with your credit report or you can call and request this form, or send a separate letter explaining the mistake.
-Include copies of the credit report with faulty information highlighted.
+Each agency has a different method for disputing information.
+You can dispute the information online while you are viewing your report by filling out a form that comes with your credit report (note that you can call and request this form), or by sending a separate letter explaining the mistake.
+If you use this last approach, make sure to include copies of the credit report with faulty information highlighted.

 Contact information for disputes